unknownplayr7/open-source-drone-project/README.md

 The project seeks to emphasizes repairability, upgradeability, simulation-driven testing, and transparent documentation throughout development, while also attempting to make access to drones easier and less cost-intensive (hopefully).

+# PLEASE NOTE THAT THIS PROJECT IS STILL IN IT'S PILOT PHASE.

 ## Repository Structure

 ## Note that some files are self-explanatory